nyjackson/SBA-316/README.md

 ## Known Issues: ##

-- After submitting a like/dislike vote, if you comment this will add another vote to the previously selected vote.
+- After submitting a like/dislike vote, if you enter a comment it will add another vote to the previously selected vote.
+Example: Like Chosen > Submit (Like Counter = 1) Comment > Completed Prompts (Like Counter = 2)

 ## Functions: Definitions & Usage ##